 That is the general basis upon which psychological assessments are performed, although within that wide scope there are multiple other purposes that they can be used for.

-As well as being a guide for the psychologists to determine the best course of action, psychological assessments can also be invaluable in highlighting the individual aspects of a client’s behaviour in order to isolate those circumstances where the problems manifest themselves more than others.
+As well as being a guide for the psychologists to determine the best course of action, such as referring you to an ADHD Specialist, psychological assessments can also be invaluable in highlighting the individual aspects of a client’s behaviour in order to isolate those circumstances where the problems manifest themselves more than others.

 Sharing those insights can help a client see how their behaviour differs when they are presented with certain real-life problems and thus help them to be more aware of their thoughts, emotions, and actions, whenever they occur again.